skorokithakis/python-yeelight/docs/source/index.rst

     # Save this setting as default.
     >>> bulb.set_default()

+For a complete list of the commands you can issue, see the :doc:`API reference
+<yeelight>`.

 By default, ``yeelight`` will refuse to make any changes to the bulb if it's off::